stalkrbeardedler18/simple-config-manager/CONTRIBUTING.md

 4. Ensure your code passes all tests.
 5. Submit a pull request detailing your changes.

+## Reporting Issues
+If you encounter any bugs or have feature requests, please open an issue in the repository.

 ## Code of Conduct
 Please ensure to follow the code of conduct during your contributions.